Instructions for Papers (Oral Presentations)

 Instructions for Moderators

 The primary task of moderators is to announce each speaker and to make sure the session runs on time.
 If you want to volunteer to moderate a session.
-Please contact the MPA Secretary.
+Please contact the MPA Executive Officer.
 It's a great way to serve the organization.

 - Oral Sessions: